bww/Archetype/README.md

 # Archetype
 Archetype is a **general-purpose parameterized project initialization tool** for OS X. It creates configured instances of a particular kind of project from an archetypical example of that type of project – usually a Git repository.

-Archetype lets you set up a software project exactly how you want it *once* and then easily create new instances of it.
+Archetype lets you set up a software project exactly how you want it *once* and then easily create new instances of it, configured and ready to go.

 # Sounds familiar
 Archetype shares similar aims with Maven archetypes, Ruby on Rails, Play!
 Framework, and other platforms that do templated project initialization to get you started faster.

-The main idea is to let you setup how you like a particular kind of project once and then allow you to quickly and easily create a new instance of it.
-Unlike those projects, Archetype is **general-purpose** and **simple**.
+Unlike those projects, Archetype is both **general-purpose** and **simple**.
 It doesn't care what kind of project it's used for and it requires very little configuration or formality.

 # Try it out
 If you aren't interested in making changes, the easiest way to install Archetype is using Homebrew: